crescendolab-open/zodios-zod-v4/README.md

   - new feature, so no breaking change (no codemod needed)

 You have other ideas ?
-[Let me know !](https://github.com/ecyrbe/zodios/discussions)
+[Let me know !](https://github.com/crescendolab-open/zodios-core-zod-v4)
 # Dependencies

 Zodios even when working in pure Javascript is better suited to be working with Typescript Language Server to handle autocompletion.
-So you should at least use the one provided by your IDE (vscode integrates a typescript language server) However, we will only support fixing bugs related to typings for versions of Typescript Language v4.5 Earlier versions should work, but do not have TS tail recusion optimisation that impact the size of the API you can declare.
+So you should at least use the one provided by your IDE (vscode integrates a typescript language server) However, we will only support fixing bugs related to typings for versions of Typescript Language v4.5 Earlier versions should work, but do not have TS tail recursion optimization that impact the size of the API you can declare.

 Also note that Zodios do not embed any dependency.
 It's your Job to install the peer dependencies you need.